Aortic dissection

 2. DeBakey classification

-In recent years, the Stanford classification has gained favor with cardiothoracic surgeons.
-Approximately 60% of dissections involve the ascending aorta (Stanford A or DeBakey I and II) 5.
+The Stanford classification has gained favor with cardiothoracic surgeons, and approximately, 60% of dissections involve the ascending aorta (Stanford A or DeBakey I and II) 5.

 Aortic dissection may sometimes be classified as communicating versus non-communicating 16,17.

-A new classification system was proposed which utilizes the acronym DISSECT (duration, intimal tear, size of the dissected aorta, segmental extent of involvement, clinical complications, thrombosis of the false lumen) 18.
+A classification system was proposed that utilizes the acronym DISSECT (duration, intimal tear, size of the dissected aorta, segmental extent of involvement, clinical complications, thrombosis of the false lumen) 18.

 Pleural effusions are commonly seen which increase in size during the acute phase of dissection 22.

-Chest radiography may be normal or demonstrate a number of suggestive findings, including:
+Chest radiography may be normal or demonstrate several suggestive findings, including:

 • double aortic contour